aryehky/RNA_lytics/README.md

 # RNAlytics

 ## Project Overview
 This repository contains an in-depth analysis of RNA-seq data comparing the effects of **Cyclosporin A (CsA)** and **Voclosporin (VOC)** treatments against control groups.
-The study utilizes iPathwayGuide to highlight differentially expressed genes (DEGs), pathway impacts, and biological processes affected by these treatments.
+The study utilizes iPathwayGuide to highlight differentially expressed genes (DEGs), pathway impacts, and biological processes affected by these treatments

 ---